dmachard/python-publicaddr/README.md

 ## Lookup for IPv4 and v6

-Lookup for your public IPs from random providers.
+Lookup for your public IPs from random providers with DNS or HTTP protocols.

 ```python
 import publicaddr